 Where to plant:

-- Plant your arborvitae in a spot that receives at least 6 hours of direct sunlight daily.
+- Plant your arborvitae in a spot that receives at least 6 hours of full sun daily.
 Although some varieties can tolerate partial shade, growth will become sparse if they don’t receive enough light.

 How to plant:

 - When purchasing a potted or burlap-wrapped arborvitae at a nursery, plan on planting it in your garden within a few days after bringing it home so the roots don’t dry out.